spacetelescope/PyFITS/docs/source/users_guide/users_headers.rst

 to facilitate such use.
 It uses a special keyword HIERARCH with the actual long keyword following.
 PyFITS supports this convention as well.

-When creating or updating using the `Header.update()` method, it is necessary to prepend 'hierarch' (case insensitive).
-But if the keyword is already in the header, it can be accessed or updated by assignment by using the keyword name diretly, with or without the 'hierarch' prepending.
-The keyword name will preserve its cases from its constructor, but when referring to the keyword, it is case insensitive.
+If a keyword contains more than 8 characters PyFITS will automatically use a HIERARCH card, but will also issue a warning in case this is in error.
+However, one may explicitly request a HIERARCH card by prepending the keyword with 'HIERARCH ' (just as it would appear in the header).
+However, they can be accessed without prefixing the keyword with 'HIERARCH ' (and in fact doing so is in error).
+HIEARARCH keywords also differ from normal FITS keywords in that they are case-sensitive.

 Examples follow:

     >>> c = pyfits.Card('abcdefghi', 10)
-    ...
-    ValueError: keyword name abcdefghi is too long (> 8), use HIERARCH.
+    Keyword name 'abcdefghi' is greater than 8 characters; a HIERARCH card will be created.
+    >>> print c
+    HIERARCH abcdefghi = 10
     >>> c = pyfits.Card('hierarch abcdefghi', 10)
     >>> print c
     HIERARCH abcdefghi = 10
     >>> h = pyfits.PrimaryHDU()
-    >>> h.header.update('hierarch abcdefghi', 99)
-    >>> h.header.update('hierarch abcdefghi', 99)
+    >>> h.header['hierarch abcdefghi'] =  99
     >>> h.header['abcdefghi']
     99
     >>> h.header['abcdefghi'] = 10
-    >>> h.header['hierarch abcdefghi']
+    >>> h.header['abcdefghi']
     10
-    # case insensitive
-    >>> h.header.update('hierarch ABCdefghi', 1000)
+    >>> h.header['ABCDEFGHI']
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+      File "pyfits/header.py", line 121, in __getitem__
+        return self._cards[self._cardindex(key)].value
+      File "pyfits/header.py", line 1106, in _cardindex
+        raise KeyError("Keyword %r not found." % keyword)
+    KeyError: "Keyword 'ABCDEFGI.' not found."
-    >>> print h.header
+    >>> h.header
     SIMPLE = T / conforms to FITS standard
     BITPIX = 8 / array data type
     NAXIS = 0 / number of array dimensions
     EXTEND = T
-    HIERARCH ABCdefghi = 1000
+    HIERARCH abcdefghi = 1000
-    >>> h.header['hierarch abcdefghi']
-    1000